MichaelEdes/victoria-test1/README.md

 Areas for Improvement

 One area I'd like to improve is the filtering process.
 While I made progress in understanding the subtractive filtering process, it’s not yet fully aligned with my vision.
 Given more time, I would work to enhance the cohesiveness between user input and visual response, a critical factor in UI and UX development.
 This would create a more seamless and responsive user experience.
+I would also work to improve any bugs that have arisen during testing that I would prevent by incorporating fall backs and handlers to prevent these issues.